muratturan19/Smart_Price/README.md

 ### Logging

-Both the CLI and Streamlit interface log their actions to `smart_price.log` in the project directory.
-The file is created automatically alongside console output whenever you run the tools.
+Both the CLI and the Streamlit interface create a `smart_price.log` file in the project directory (or whichever path is passed to `init_logging`).
+This log captures detailed processing messages and is created automatically each time the tools run.
+Open this file with a text editor or use commands such as `tail -f smart_price.log` to inspect the output when troubleshooting.